Training Logistics

 Structure of Collaborative Lesson Development Training

-A graphical representation of the schedule and structure of collaborative lesson development training.
+A graphical representation of the schedule and checkout process for collaborative lesson development training.

 Discussion Questions